Am I required to complete the survey?

 No, if the current mailing information is correct there is no need to update it.

-We did not issue any building permits in the year requested.
-Do I need to return the survey?
+If there were no boundary changes (annexation/detachments) in the year requested, do I need to return the survey?

 Yes, we need an official survey on file stating that fact.
 Please check the appropriate box and return the survey.

 I use to get a survey form for every county our city was located in.
 How come I only received one survey form this year?

 We have redesigned our form now only one form is needed.
 All your counties changes can be listed on the one form.

 What is the difference between "consolidated/merged with" and "been annexed by"?

 Two places will mutually agree to consolidate/merge into one larger place.
 Where generally in an annexation, property or an entire place is taken over by another place.

 You ask for a legal description of each annexation or boundary change.
 Why?

 In many instances we can gather missing information from the documentation.
 If you have filled out the form fully (no blank spaces)